 The use of bold design motifs has made the label popular with teenage hypebeasts worldwide, while older streetwear fanatics tend to stay clear.

-If you’re searching for a killer streetwear brand with a bit of Japanese fusion, then A Bathing Ape should be at the top of your checklist.
+If you’re searching for a killer streetwear brand with some Japanese fusion, A Bathing Ape should be at the top of your checklist.

 Founded by Pharrell Williams, it’s no surprise Billionaire Boys Club earned its status as a streetwear legend so quickly.

-With ‘outer space’ being a significant influence for many designs, Pharrell has been known to source materials directly from NASA.
+With ‘outer space’ significantly influencing many designs, Pharrell has been known to source materials directly from NASA.

 The brand has a playful, colorful, unique, and all-around relaxed effect, while some looks are straight out of the 90s fashion.